nishantjr/devbox-play/README.md

   hard-coded to use sudo and `/usr/local/bin/`.
 - Our `Test` script tweaks the above to do a sudo-free install to `~/.local/bin/`.
-- `devbox add` will, if Nix is not available, attept to install Nix 2.18 from `releases.nixos.org`, giving you a chance to abort first.
-This uses `curl -L https://releases.nixos.org/nix/nix-2.18.1/install | sh -s`.
+- `devbox add` will, if `/nix/` does not exist, use `sudo` to create the `/nix/` directory and change ownership to the current user (probably), and then attept to a single-user install of Nix 2.18 from `releases.nixos.org`, giving you a chance to abort first.
+This uses
+  `curl -L https://releases.nixos.org/nix/nix-2.18.1/install | sh -s`.

 General: